etherparty/etherparty-std-lib/README.md

 # etherparty-std-lib
-Etherparty Contract Templates for running DApps, DACs, and DAOs.
+Etherparty Contract Templates for running DApps, DACs, and DAOs.<br>
 Written in Serpent